 While we are clearly advocating for a well-balanced diet with the right ratio of proteins, carbs, and fats, we promised you a list of the foods that best promote and sustain muscle growth.
-So, here are our picks for the Top 5 Muscle Building Foods:
+So, here are the best HGH supplements and muscle building foods:

 1. Lean Cattle and Poultry Meat